Ruhr derby more than just a big game for Dortmund

-• Dortmund, chasing their first league title since 2012, are a point behind leaders Bayern Munich.
+• Dortmund are a point behind leaders Bayern Munich and are desperately hoping for a Bayern slip-up along the way

-• Runners-up last season, Schalke have imploded in the current campaign and are currently in 15th place on 27 points.
+• Schalke have imploded in the current campaign and are currently in 15th place on 27 points, six points above the relegation playoff spot occupied by VfB Stuttgart

-Borussia Dortmund go into tomorrow’s Ruhr valley clash against bitter rivals Schalke 04 with more than just bragging rights at stake in Germany’s biggest derby.
+Borussia Dortmund go into today’s Ruhr valley clash against bitter rivals Schalke 04 with more than just bragging rights at stake in Germany’s biggest derby.

 Any result other than a win at home against relegation-threatened Schalke could cost Dortmund their shot at the Bundesliga title with three matches to go after the clash.